ooni/ooni.org/content/install/ooniprobe.md

 collected millions of network measurements across more than 100 countries around the world, shedding light on multiple cases of network interference.

-ooniprobe is a program that users can run to probe their network and to collect data for the OONI project.
+OONI Probe is a program that users can run to probe their network and to collect data for the OONI project.
 Are you interested in testing your network for censorship and traffic manipulation?
 Do you want to collect data to share with others, so that you and others can better understand your network?
-If so, please read this document to learn how to install and run ooniprobe.
+If so, please read this document to learn how to install and run OONI Probe.

-## Risks of running ooniprobe
+## Risks of running OONI Probe

-**WARNING:** Running ooniprobe carries risks.
+**WARNING:** Running OONI Probe carries risks.

-In some countries, using active network measurement tools like ooniprobe may be illegal, or even considered espionage.
+In some countries, using active network measurement tools like OONI Probe may be illegal, or even considered espionage.
 Potential penalties and sanctions include imprisonment, physical assaults, large fines, threats, placement of government watch lists, and targeting for surveillance.

-Some ooniprobe tests may connect to websites that are illegal in your country, and the tests themselves may violate your country's computer misuse laws.
+Some OONI Probe tests may connect to websites that are illegal in your country, and the tests themselves may violate your country's computer misuse laws.
 OONI publishes all collected measurement data, which may include personally identifying information.
-Accordingly, sophisticated third parties, including internet service providers and website owners, may be able to detect your use of ooniprobe and report you to the authorities.
-We encourage you to consult with a lawyer licensed to practice in your jurisdiction prior to downloading and using ooniprobe.
+Accordingly, sophisticated third parties, including internet service providers and website owners, may be able to detect your use of OONI Probe and report you to the authorities.
+We encourage you to consult with a lawyer licensed to practice in your jurisdiction prior to downloading and using OONI Probe.

-**Users run ooniprobe at their own risk.** By installing ooniprobe, users agree to comply with OONI's software [license](https://github.com/TheTorProject/ooni-probe/blob/master/LICENSE) and [Data Policy](/about/data-policy).
-Neither the [OONI project](/) nor its parent organization, [The Tor Project](https://www.torproject.org/), will be held liable, jointly or severally, at law or at equity, to ooniprobe users and other third parties for any risks or damages resulting from the use of ooniprobe under any tort, conract, or other causes of action.
+**Users run OONI Probe at their own risk.** By installing OONI Probe, users agree to comply with OONI's software [license](https://github.com/TheTorProject/ooni-probe/blob/master/LICENSE) and [Data Policy](/about/data-policy).
+Neither the [OONI project](/) nor its parent organization, [The Tor Project](https://www.torproject.org/), will be held liable, jointly or severally, at law or at equity, to OONI Probe users and other third parties for any risks or damages resulting from the use of OONI Probe under any tort, conract, or other causes of action.

 Please read our relevant [documentation](https://ooni.org/about/risks/) to learn more about potential risks.

-## Installing ooniprobe
+## Installing OONI Probe

-The desktop version of ooniprobe is currently designed for **Linux** and **Mac OS X** systems.
+The desktop version of OONI Probe is currently designed for **Linux** and **Mac OS X** systems.

-To install ooniprobe follow the steps below:
+To install OONI Probe follow the steps below:

 <div class="install-selector">